For from God and through God and for God are all things. To God be the glory forever! Amen. - Romans 11:36

 Media screens are used to display worship music, scripture, and information.

-June 10 • Still Waters • Psalm 23 • Dr. Clayton Oliphint, preaching
+May 17 • Dancing in the Rain • Psalm 30 • Dr. Clayton Oliphint, preaching

 CHILDREN are always welcome in worship.
 Children's Time is a part of each service.
 The Director of Children's Ministry invites children to join her down front for a brief message.
 To keep little ones occupied during the rest of the service, activity bags are available at the entrances to the sanctuary.
 Alternatively, nursery care for children up to two years old is available during all worship hours.
 Children's Sunday school classes are also held for various ages at the same time as worship services.